Adipa-G/PersistNet/README.md

 ### Optimistic concurrency

 Mark a column with `IsVersion = true`.
 On every `UPDATE`, PersistNet appends `AND RowVersion = @current` to the WHERE clause and increments the value automatically.
-If the row has been modified by another transaction the update affects zero rows and an exception is thrown.
+If the row has been modified by another transaction the update affects zero rows and a `ConcurrencyException` is thrown.

 ```csharp
 [TableInfo(TableName = "orders")]